I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 | Total (measured) | 14 minutes 0 seconds |

-The measured value includes about 5 minutes of port conflict recovery work during startup due to my specific environment, so subtracting that gives a pure startup cascade of about 9 minutes and a total of around 10 minutes.
-On a clean DGX Spark without Langfuse or other services running in parallel, you should expect values close to this.
+The measured value includes about 5 minutes of port conflict recovery work that was specific to my environment during startup, so subtracting that gives a pure startup cascade of about 9 minutes, and a total of around 10 minutes as a representative figure.
+On a bare DGX Spark without Langfuse or similar running alongside, the value should be close to this.

-The bottleneck is the TRT-LLM compilation time inside the NIM for the VLM (Cosmos-Reason2-8B, FP8 dynamic + KV8), which takes 8–9 minutes on a cold start.
-The NIM_DISABLE_CUDA_GRAPH=1 setting in hw-DGX-SPARK.env is likely intended to shorten this cold start time even slightly.
+The bottleneck is the TRT-LLM compilation time inside the NIM for the VLM (Cosmos-Reason2-8B, FP8 dynamic + KV8), which accounts for 8–9 minutes on a cold start.
+Setting NIM_DISABLE_CUDA_GRAPH=1 in hw-DGX-SPARK.env is likely a measure to shorten this cold start time even slightly.

-The reason the image pull completed in just 55 seconds is that layer caches from pulling different versions of vLLM and NIM images in previous testing sessions were effective.
-On a completely fresh environment, it's safer to budget an additional few minutes to 10 minutes.
+The reason the image pull completed in 55 seconds is that layer cache from previously pulling different versions of vLLM and NIM images in past experiments was in effect.
+Starting from a completely clean environment, it's safer to budget an additional several minutes to 10 minutes or so.

-For those migrating from previous versions or reusing existing client code, here's a summary of API behavioral changes.
-All sources can be grepped from the GitHub repository at the v3.2.0 tag.
+For those migrating from previous versions or looking to reuse existing client code, here's a summary of places where API behavior has changed.
+All sources can be grepped in the GitHub repository at the v3.2.0 tag.

 Caption Generation Endpoint